 Rushed work is quick but prone to mistakes and cannot be rectified effectively at that moment.
 There has been a new development whereby people willingly add the grey color, which confuses users since it is for treated wood.

 A greenish tint is a sign that the wood has been treated.
 It has been pressure-treated with the CCA.
 That raised concerns with the Environmental Protection Agency in terms of safety issues.
 CCA is an arsenic-based formula that treats wood.

-CCA treated wood is not used to make items that have contact with food, such as chopping boards.
-That resulted in an Alkaline based wood for the CCA as the manufacturers try to get rid of toxic substances.
-CCA stands for Chrome, Copper, and Arsenic, and these are toxic substances.
+CCA-treated wood is not used to make items that have contact with food, such as chopping boards.
+That resulted in Alkaline based wood for the CCA as the manufacturers tried to get rid of toxic substances.
+CCA stands for Chrome, Copper, and Arsenic, which are toxic substances.

-As much as manufacturers are trying to get rid of toxic chemicals, new methods have their shortcomings.
-They penetrate the wood under pressure, and they are attached to the cellulose of the wood.
-That ensures the safety and lasts long.
+As manufacturers are trying to get rid of toxic chemicals, new methods have shortcomings.
+They penetrate the wood under pressure and are attached to the cellulose of the wood.
+That ensures safety and lasts long.

 Chemicals such as Borax do not seal the wood.
 The results are that wood is treated according to how it is used in woodwork.
 Older treated wood has a green tint.